Designing for CloudKit

 Containers and Databases

 Like other iCloud technologies, CloudKit organizes data using containers.
-A container serves as the local representation of your app’s iCloud storage.
-When starting your project, you request entitlements for each of their containers.
+A container represents your app’s iCloud storage.
 At runtime, you can perform tasks against a specific container using a

 Each container is divided into public and private databases, each of which is represented by a

 CKDatabase object.
 Any data written to the private database is visible only to the current user and is stored in that user’s iCloud account.
 Data written to the public database is visible to all users of the app and is stored in the app’s iCloud storage.

 For a running CloudKit app, a container’s public database is always readable, even when the user is not signed in to their iCloud account on the device.
 Saving records to the public database and accessing the private database requires that the user be signed in.
 If your app does more than read data from the public database, check to see whether the user is signed in before saving records.
 To avoid errors, disable the parts of your user interface that save records until the user signs in.